What we think

 You can book a minicab or private hire vehicle in advance, or you can wave down a taxi on the street.
 All taxi and minicab drivers must make reasonable adjustments to their service to make your journey easier.

 If you use a wheelchair, many licensed taxis in larger cities have to be wheelchair accessible.
 All black cabs in London are now wheelchair accessible, and if you use a hearing aid, some newer models have induction loops and intercoms.
-Find accessible taxis near you by contacting your local council’s taxi office.

 You have the right to travel with your assistance dog in taxis and minicabs, unless the driver has an exemption certificate because of an allergy to dogs.
 You’ll see a yellow ‘Notice of Exemption’ sign on their vehicle windscreen if this is the case.